sanger-pathogens/Unicycler/README.md

 <p align="center"><img src="misc/illumina_graph_comparison.png" alt="Graphs of varying quality" width="750"></p>

 __A__ is an very good Illumina read graph – the contigs are long and there are no dead ends.
-This read set is ideally suited for use in Unicycler and shouldn't require too many long reads to complete (10–15x would probably be enough).
+This read set is ideally suited for use in Unicycler and shouldn't require too many long reads to complete (10–15× would probably be enough).

 __B__ is also a good graph.
 The genome is more complex, resulting in a more tangled structure, but there are still very few dead ends (you can see one in the lower left).
-This read set would also work well in Unicycler, though more long reads may be required to get a complete genome (maybe 20x or so).
+This read set would also work well in Unicycler, though more long reads may be required to get a complete genome (maybe 20× or so).

 __C__ is a disaster!
 It is broken into many pieces, probably because parts of the genome got no read depth at all.
-This genome may take lots of long reads to complete in Unicycler, possibly 30x or more.
+This genome may take lots of long reads to complete in Unicycler, possibly 30× or more.
 The final assembly will probably have more small errors (SNPs and indels), as parts of the genome cannot be polished well with Illumina reads.

 ### Very short contigs

 Confused by very small (e.g. 2 bp) contigs in Unicycler assemblies?
-Unlike a SPAdes graph where neighbouring sequences overlap by their k-mer size, Unicycler's final graph has no overlaps and the sequences adjoin directly.
+Unlike a SPAdes graph where neighbouring sequences overlap by their _k_-mer size, Unicycler's final graph has no overlaps and the sequences adjoin directly.
 This means that contigs in complex regions can be quite short.
 They may be useless as stand-alone contigs but are still important in the graph structure.

 <p align="center"><img src="misc/short_contigs.png" alt="Short contigs in assembly graph"></p>